 The State of Massachusetts played a significant part in the early history of the United States.
-Situated on the northeastern edge of the country, this tiny territory contains the town of Plymouth, home to the Pilgrim colony of 1620 and, as you would expect for one of the first settled states, the population statistics here have always been healthy.
+Situated on the northeastern edge of the country, this tiny territory contains the town of Plymouth, home to the Pilgrim colony of 1620, and as one of the first settled states, the population statistics have always been healthy.

-Moving forward to the present day, the Massachusetts population in 2013 has risen beyond the 6.6 million mark and it is the 3rd most densely populated area in the United States, despite being the 7th smallest state in the country.
-The current population in 2013 is estimated at 6,695,956.
-Massachusetts also has a fairly healthy population growth rate of 0.75% annually, which ranks 28th in the state.
+Moving forward to the present day, the Massachusetts population is the 3rd most densely populated area in the United States, despite being the 7th smallest state in the country.
+Massachusetts also has a fairly healthy population growth rate of 0.75% annually, which ranks 28th in the United States.

-The earliest set of recorded population figures can be traced back to 1790 and, after 170 years of colonisation, there were aready plenty of people living in Massachusetts.
-That early census confirmed that 378,787 people were resident in the state.
+The earliest set of recorded population figures can be traced back to 1790, and after 170 years of colonization, there were already plenty of people living in Massachusetts.
+That early census confirmed that 378,787 people were residents in the state.

 Population increases of a similar nature (in the order of 20% per decade on average) were experienced throughout the 19th century.
-By 1860 the numbers had breached the 1 million mark for the very first time, and by the end of the century they had passed 2.5 million.
-The 20th century has seen a gradual decline in growth rates, from around 20% per decade at the start of the century to around 5% per decade today, resulting in the Massachusetts population in 2013 exceeding 6.6 million.
+By 1860 the numbers had breached the 1 million mark for the very first time.
+By the end of the century, they had passed 2.5 million.
+The 20th century has seen a gradual decline in growth rates, from around 20% per decade at the start of the century to around 5% per decade today, resulting in the Massachusetts population in 2016 exceeding 6.7 million.

-The last official census in the United States was carried out in 2010 and at the time, it was confirmed that 6,547,629 people were living here which represented a rise of 3.1% over a ten-year period.
+The last official census in the United States was carried out in 2010 and at the time, it was confirmed that 6,547,629 people were living in the state, which represented a rise of 3.1% over a ten-year period.

-Estimated figures were released in 2013, claiming that the Massachusetts population has risen slightly to 6,695,956, which make this the 14th most populous state in the US.
+Estimated figures were released in July 2015, claiming that the Massachusetts population has risen to 6,794,422, making this the 14th most populous state in the US.

 Looking at population growth throughout the 20th century, there is an indication that rises within Massachusetts are slowing down.
 Natural growth remains healthy, however, and there are no reasons to suggest that the Massachusetts population will decrease anytime soon.